What is a DUI?

 Statistics indicate that 25%–40% of DUI offenders will be rearrested for impaired driving within three to five years if untreated for alcohol abuse.
 Driving under the influence is evidence of a decision-making error, to be sure, but it is also one that places personal and public safety at risk.

-Finding Additional Help After A DUI
+Finding Help After a DUI

 Table of contents